BLThunderstorm/awesome-venice-unleashed/README.md

 - [VU Mod Manager](https://github.com/BF3RM/vumm-cli) - A mod manager for Venice Unleashed, made by the BF3RM devs

 ## Guides
+Read these guides and get some understanding on Venice Unleashed.

 - ["How to redefine spawnpoints"](https://community.veniceunleashed.net/t/how-to-redefine-spawnpoints/397) by BreeArnold
 - ["A quick how to use webx"](https://community.veniceunleashed.net/t/a-quick-how-to-use-webx/302), by BreeArnold
 - ["Running a local unlisted server for mod development"](https://community.veniceunleashed.net/t/running-a-local-unlisted-server-for-mod-development/1356), by OscarGB
+- [Official VEXT guide](https://docs.veniceunleashed.net/vext/guides/) - The official docs can get you started with how the Frostbite engine works.

 ## Inspirational Mods
+Sometimes you need some inspiration from other mods.

 A lot of people made a monorepo out of their smaller mods.

 - [GreatApo/vu-greatmods](https://github.com/GreatApo/vu-greatmods) - A collection of mods made by GreatApo.
 Including mods like [Bot Civilianizer](https://github.com/GreatApo/vu-greatmods/tree/main/Bot-Civilianizer), pVehicleExitCollisionDamage](https://github.com/GreatApo/vu-greatmods/tree/main/VehicleExitCollisionDamage). etc!
 - [EmulatorNexus/VU-Mods](https://github.com/EmulatorNexus/VU-Mods) - Old mods developed by the developer of Venice Unleashed.
-EmulatorNexus!
+Some of them no longer works.
+- [EmulatorNexus/](https://github.com/EmulatorNexus/VEXT-Samples) - Sample VEXT mods demonstrating various features and subsystems